medahala/R2DT/README.md

 # R2DT

-Description and purpose of programs that were used to create R2DT contained within manuscript
+Description and purpose of programs that were used to create simulation data contained within R2DT manuscript
 ################################################################
 #Programs
 #################################################################